XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor XI: Logs

-> A twelve-factor app never concerns itself with routing or storage of its output stream
+> Logs provide visibility into the behavior of a running app. [...]
+A twelve-factor app never concerns itself with routing or storage of its output stream.
+It should not attempt to write to or manage logfiles.
+Instead, each running process writes its event stream, unbuffered, to stdout. [...]
+Destinations are not visible to or configurable by the app, and instead are completely managed by the execution environment.

 Interestingly, this factor does not actually advise on the use of logging.
 Rather it treats them much as pre-contraceptive times viewed children: as something that inevitably accumulates as a result of marriage.